 This short history reflects the College’s commitment to ongoing improvement in the regulation of Ontario’s teaching profession in the public interest.

-Follow our continuing progress on Facebook, Twitter, YouTube, at oct.ca or in the pages of Professionally Speaking.
+Follow our continuing progress on Facebook, Twitter, LinkedIn, YouTube, at oct.ca or in the pages of Professionally Speaking.